AEACGR: Resources

 Other Professional Associations with Which CGR Partners

-The CGR partners with other professional associations concerned with sound support for federal statistics, federal research funding, and/or a vibrant higher education sector.
+The AEACGR partners with other professional associations concerned with sound support for federal statistics, federal research funding, and/or a vibrant higher education sector.
 These organizations include:

 • Council of Professional Associations for Federal Statistics (COPAFS) – a group of 15 professional associations and many more affiliate organizations and individuals who share the goal of advancing excellence in federal statistics.
 AEA is a COPAFS member, along with the American Statistical Association, the National Association of Business Economists, and the Association of Public Data Users.